 As a mom and a registered dietitian, I am concerned about childhood obesity.
 It is a real and serious problem, but it cannot be solved by removing a single food from a child’s diet.
 We must understand the need to provide kids with healthy, balanced meals and opportunities for daily physical activity.

 The National Dairy Council has a flavored milk education kit which provides handouts, presentations and supporting science on the importance of flavored milk in a child’s diet.
 I encourage you to share this information with the PTA.

 Laura Buxenbaum, MPH, RD, LDN – North Carolina

 Offering both fruits and vegetables every day of the week including dark green or orange vegetables three or more days per week;

 Substantially increasing offerings of whole grain-rich foods;

-Offering only fat-free or low-fat milk (flavored milk will be only fat-free)
+Offering only fat-free or low-fat milk, including flavored milk

 Limiting calories based on the age of children being served to ensure proper portion size; and increasing the focus and reducing the amounts of saturated fat, trans fats and sodium.